Taking further offences into account (Form 1 offences)

 any statement of agreed facts arising from the negotiations tendered to the court constitutes a fair and accurate account of the objective criminality of the offender having regard to the relevant and provable facts or has otherwise been settled in accordance with the applicable prosecution guidelines.

-The reference in s 35A(2)(b) to “prosecution guidelines” is a reference to, inter alia, the Office of the Director of Public Prosecutions (NSW), Prosecution Guidelines [March 2021], Chapter 4, Charge Resolution, where it is stated:
+The reference in s 35A(2)(b) to “prosecution guidelines” includes the Office of the Director of Public Prosecutions (NSW), Prosecution Guidelines [March 2021], Chapter 4, Charge Resolution, which states:

 A matter may only be dealt with by way of charge resolution if it is in the public interest to do so.
 In determining whether a charge resolution is in the public interest, the following factors are to be considered, in addition to the public interest factors outlined in Chapter 1, the decision to prosecute: